Milyli/eclipse-server-docs/docs/getting-started-ubuntu.md

 Hyper-V partitions the hard drive at the initial 12 GB automatically as a part of the quick-create process.

 Ubuntu hosted on Hyper-V may have issues when trying to use `lvdisplay`,`lvextend`, or `GParted`.
-For this guide, `Cloud Guest Util`s` was used.
+For this guide, `Cloud Guest Utils` was used.

 1. Open the terminal.
-2. Run the command `sudo fdisk -l` and note the name of the primary Linnux filesystem (if following along, it should be `/dev/sda1`).
+2. Run the command `sudo fdisk -l` and note the name of the primary Linux filesystem (if following along, it should be `/dev/sda1`).

     ![fdiskCommand](img/linux/ubuntu/fdisk.png)